-Melissa Hartwig Urban, Whole30 co-founder and CEO, gave us the inside scoop on the diet plan she created in 2009.
-After eliminating certain foods for 30 days as an experiment, Urban saw dramatic improvements in her energy, sleep, mood, digestion as well as with her emotional relationship with food.
+Melissa Hartwig Urban, Whole30 co-founder and CEO, gives LIVESTRONG.com the inside scoop on the diet plan she created in 2009.
+After eliminating certain foods for 30 days as an experiment, Urban saw dramatic improvements in her energy, sleep, mood and digestion, as well as her emotional relationship with food.

-Samantha Cassetty, RD, nutrition and weight-loss expert, likes how Whole30 focuses on whole, real foods from quality sources.
-"Filling up on whole foods — notably, lots of veggies, as well as lean meats, and healthful fats, over processed ones, is a good way to nourish your body and mind," she says.
+Samantha Cassetty, RD, a New York City-based nutrition and weight-loss expert, says she likes how Whole30 focuses on whole, real foods from quality sources.
+"Filling up on whole foods — notably, lots of veggies, as well as lean meats and healthful fats — over processed ones is a good way to nourish your body and mind," she says.

-"You'll get protective compounds that support your overall health, enable better sleep, and promote concentration and mood regulation, and you'll eliminate the processed stuff that interferes with these processes," she says.
+Bonus: Cassetty says these types of foods offer protective compounds that support your overall health, enable better sleep and promote concentration and mood regulation.

-The program has two main parts.
-In addition to eliminating certain food groups for 30 days, Urban says, during that time, you need to pay attention to your body and its reactions.
+In addition to eliminating certain food groups for 30 days, Urban says, during that time, you should make a point to notice your body's reactions.